Judicial review in the United States: Impact on Minority and Disenfranchised Communities

+Looking at these cases together goes to show the complexity of judicial review.
+It can act as a protection mechanism when it comes to civil rights, but at the same time can also act as a barrier to the political influence of minority communities.

+At the time of constitutional ratification

 At the Constitutional Convention, neither proponents nor opponents of judicial review disputed that any government based on a written constitution requires some mechanism to prevent laws that violate that constitution from being made and enforced.
 Otherwise, the document would be meaningless, and the legislature, with the power to enact any laws whatsoever, would be the supreme arm of government (the British doctrine of parliamentary sovereignty).
 The delegates at the Convention differed with respect to the question of whether Congress or the judiciary should make determinations regarding constitutionality of statutes.
 Hamilton addressed this in Federalist No. 78, in which he explained the reasons that the federal judiciary has the role of reviewing the constitutionality of statutes:

 Since the adoption of the Constitution, some have argued that the power of judicial review gives the courts the ability to impose their own views of the law, without an adequate check from any other branch of government.
 Robert Yates, a delegate to the Constitutional Convention from New York, argued during the ratification process in the Anti-Federalist Papers that the courts would use the power of judicial review loosely to impose their views about the "spirit" of the Constitution:

+19th-century critiques

 In 1820, Thomas Jefferson expressed his opposition to the doctrine of judicial review:

 In 1861, Abraham Lincoln touched upon the same subject, during his first inaugural address:

 Lincoln was alluding here to the case of Dred Scott v.
 Sandford, in which the Court had struck down a federal statute for the first time since Marbury v.
 Madison.
+Lincoln did more than argue against the finality of the Supreme Court's interpretation of the Constitution.
+On June 19, 1862, the 37th Congress enacted, and Lincoln signed, Act CXI of 1862 which explicitly overturned both holdings of the Dred Scott v.
+Sandford decision: